Four key points from Rishi Sunak announcement and what you can claim

 "We are going to provide significant targetted support to millions of the most vulnerable in society, pensioners and disabled people," said Sunak.

-The Chancellor confirmed eight-million low0income housegolds will get a one-off payment of £650.
+The Chancellor confirmed eight-million low-income households will get a one-off payment of £650.

 He also said pensioners will receive a one-off payment of £300.